Inclusion, Diversity, Equity & Alignment (IDEA)

 Rachel J. Thornton, MD, PhD

-Vice President, and Chief Health Equity Officer
+Vice President and Chief Health Equity Officer

-Rachel J. Thornton, MD, PhD is Vice President and Chief Health Equity Officer at Nemours Children’s Health, where she leads work on health equity strategy to support our vision to create the healthiest generations of children.
+Rachel J. Thornton, MD, PhD is Vice President and Chief Health Equity Officer at Nemours Children’s, where she leads work on health equity strategy to support our vision to create the healthiest generations of children.
 Dr. Thornton has committed her career to health equity research and practice, including organizational transformation.

 Portriat of Rachel J. Thornton, MD, PhD

-Prior to joining Nemours Children’s, Dr. Thornton was Associate Professor of Pediatrics at Johns Hopkins School of Medicine and the Inaugural Executive Director for Clinical Services in the Johns Hopkins Medicine Office of Population Health, where she led population health management services and community health.
+Prior to joining Nemours, Dr. Thornton was Associate Professor of Pediatrics at Johns Hopkins School of Medicine and the Inaugural Executive Director for Clinical Services in the Johns Hopkins Medicine Office of Population Health, where she led population health management services and community health.
 A practicing primary care pediatrician, Dr. Thornton served as a Health Policy advisor at the U.S. Department of Housing and Urban Development from 2011–2013.
 As a nationally recognized innovator in health equity research and practice, she served as a member of the National Academies of Sciences, Engineering and Medicine study committee on Shaping Summertime Experiences, Opportunities to Promote Healthy Development and Well-Being for Children and Youth, and as a member of the Strategy Group on COVID-19 and Rental Evictions.

 Dr. Thornton received a Bachelor of Arts from New York University, a Doctor of Medicine (MD) degree from Johns Hopkins School of Medicine, and a PhD in Health Policy and Management from Johns Hopkins Bloomberg School of Public Health.
 After residency, she completed fellowship training in general academic pediatrics.